MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-rollup-fields.md

 You should be aware of certain conditions and restrictions when working with rollup fields:

-- You can define a maximum of 100 rollup fields for the organization and up to 10 rollup fields per entity.
+- You can define a maximum of 100 rollup fields for the organization and up to 10 rollup fields per table.
 - A workflow can’t be triggered by the rollup field updates.
 - A workflow wait condition cannot use a rollup field.
 - A rollup over the rollup field is not supported.
-- A rollup can't reference a calculated field that uses another calculated field, even if all the fields of the other calculated field are on the current entity.
+- A rollup can't reference a calculated field that uses another calculated field, even if all the fields of the other calculated field are on the current table.
-- The rollup can only apply filters to the source entity or related entities, simple fields or non-complex calculated fields.
+- The rollup can only apply filters to the source table or related tables, simple fields or non-complex calculated fields.
-- A rollup can be done only over related entities with the 1:N relationship.
+- A rollup can be done only over related tables with the 1:N relationship.
 A rollup can’t be done over the N:N relationships.
-- A rollup can’t be done over the 1:N relationship for the Activity entity or the Activity Party entity.
+- A rollup can’t be done over the 1:N relationship for the Activity table or the Activity Party table.
 - The business rules, workflows or calculated fields always use the last calculated value of the rollup field.
 - A rollup field is aggregated under the system user context.
 All users are able to see the same rollup field value.
 You can control the rollup field visibility with the field level security (FLS), by restricting who can access the rollup field.
 More information  [Field level security to control access](/dynamics365/customer-engagement/admin/field-level-security).

 ### Precision rounding

 If the precision of the aggregated field is greater than the precision of the rollup field, the aggregated field precision is rounded down to the precision of the rollup field, before the aggregation is performed.
 To illustrate this behavior, let’s look at a specific example.
-Let’s say that the rollup field on the account entity, for calculating the total estimated revenue of the related opportunities, has a precision of two decimal points.
-The Est. Revenue field on the opportunity entity is the aggregated field with the precision of four decimal points.
+Let’s say that the rollup field on the account table, for calculating the total estimated revenue of the related opportunities, has a precision of two decimal points.
+The Est. Revenue field on the opportunity table is the aggregated field with the precision of four decimal points.
 In our example, the account has two related opportunities.
 The aggregated sum of the estimated revenue is calculated as follows:

 1. Est. Revenue for the first opportunity: $1000.0041
 1. Est. Revenue for the second opportunity: $2000.0044